lailabasyouni1000-cyber/jamalek/SECURITY.md

-# Security & Privacy — Jamalek
+# Security & Privacy for Jamalek

 Jamalek is a beauty assistant, so it handles two kinds of sensitive data: **selfies** and a **beauty profile** (undertone, product inventory, skin sensitivities, and history).
-Because that's personal, privacy is treated as a design constraint, not an afterthought in line with the Concierge track's requirement to keep personal information safe.
+Because that's personal, privacy is treated as a design constraint, not an afterthought, in line with the Concierge track's requirement to keep personal information safe.

 ## Data handling principles

 1. **Selfies are ephemeral.** Uploaded photos are processed entirely in memory for a single analysis pass and are **never written to disk**.
-Only the derived, non-identifying result — e.g. `undertone: warm`, `concern: dryness` — is saved to your profile.
+Only the derived, non-identifying result (for example `undertone: warm`, `concern: dryness`) is saved to your profile.
 The image itself is discarded once the turn completes.
 2. **Minimize what persists.** The profile stores derived attributes and product inventory, not raw biometric or image data.
-A leaked profile reveals "warm undertone, owns two foundations, fragrance-sensitive" — not a face.
+A leaked profile reveals "warm undertone, owns two foundations, fragrance-sensitive," not a face.
 3. **Consent before writing.** When Jamalek extracts a new fact about you mid-conversation, it asks for permission before saving it to your profile (the **consent gate**).
 It proposes; you decide.